dreamcatcher-tech/network/Inbox/2025-08-20 0937 raytio mcp servers.md

 can be restricted in ways that use natural language.

 have nice access logs and other things so you can see what systems were using things.

+attach them to an agent to handle your sensitive things.

+gateway interactions with otherwise difficult services, like IRD.